 Development Plan/Regulatory Aspects

-- At a high level, are development proposals scientifically rational and sufficiently comprehensive considering development efforts and results to date? - Has determination of FDA-defined device classification been completed?
+- Have a comprehensive development plan and market entry strategy been developed?
+How realistic are these plans? - Has determination of FDA-defined device classification been completed?
 Is the clinical and regulatory pathway well understood and feasible?

 Management Team